dmurraykauai/100-days-of-code/log.md

 ## 100 Days Of Code - Log

+###Day 54: February 21, 2017

+**Today's Progress**:

+**Thoughts**:

+###Day 53: February 20, 2017

+**Today's Progress**: Cont.
+Stephen Grider graphQL course.

+**Thoughts**: UP to chapter 22.
+Created a third data structure called 'sports', along with 'users' and 'companie'.
+Got it all wired up correctly except when querying it straight on the sports node, comes up as null.
+I'll have to figure that out....

+###Day 52: February 19, 2017

+**Today's Progress**: Cont.
+Stephen Grider graphQL course.

+**Thoughts**: More graphQL set up and querying.
+Using the GraphiQL tool.
+Running the json server on port 3000 while the node server runs on 4000 simultaneously.

+###Day 51: February 18, 2017

+**Today's Progress**: Stephen Grider graphQL course.

+**Thoughts**: Got into this course.
+Very interesting... learning how graphql solves the data at REST problem w/ complicated relationship binding / joining.

 ###Day 50: February 17, 2017

 **Today's Progress**: Half way throught #100DaysOfCode!
 Finished #Javascript30!